mvcds/my-library/carreer/behaviour/Technology is about people.md

 - Users want your [[Software]] to satisfy some of their needs
 - etc

-According to him, this is the difference between a [[Developr vs Architect|developer and an architect]]
+According to him, this is the difference between a [[Developer vs Architect|developer and an architect]]

 #quote